MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_invitation_flags.md

 </dl>
 </td>
 <td width="60%">
-An invitiation to join an active group.
+An invitation to join an active group.

 </td>
 </tr>